Tvirus5087/WhispersOfMara/README.md

 Immersive Wenches 2.0 on Nexus and Will download automatically.
 Kaidan AIO 3.0.4 https://drive.google.com/file/d/1bQhAF9X4MrPUos9JoXiXjrj9p5MgzJHu/view?usp=sharing  Swapped for extended edition in version 5
 Download Maidens of Darkness https://www.loverslab.com/files/file/24311-maidens-of-darkness/ file name "MfkDBQLT" or directly from the mega mirror at https://mega.nz/file/MfkDBQLT#Lhf4Ms09nQiHtqqMTfh5Y3VJt9fZvV0w0s69foNF1TA Do to the number of Mega downloads, and free tier download restrictions, this one has been removed.
 Here incase you want to add it manually. ﻿

-You may wish to download Tulius SMP hair (big head) for UBE Presets.
-It is NOT INCLUDED.
-See Frau Peach UBE Preset Page It is no longer recommended to download this as the original mod was removed due to permissions related issues (including unauthorized assets).
-Use the Included KS hairs with Frau Peach, Tetsa, Etc ﻿﻿﻿
+Tulius Hairs note: Some UBE Presets list this as a requirement, due to permissions issues (on the mod author's part) it is not included.

 IF ANY DOWNLOADS FAIL, YOU WILL GET A FAILED DOWNLOAD REPORT COPY THE ACTUAL LINK AND DOWNLOAD IT MANUALLY INTO YOUR DOWNLOADS FOLDER.

 If you would like to use this modlist as a base or "jumpstart list" be sure that the downloads folder is included where your M02 instance will be: "Instance\downloads" so that the meta files will be available to you more easily and you can remove uninstalled mods faster.

 Performance Notes:
-Recommended Setup: i7/R7 new model, 12GB or more RTX 3k series or RX 6K series or later, 32GB of Ram or more, 1TB available NVME space
+Recommended Setup: i7/R7 new model, 12GB or more RTX 3k series or RX 6K series or later, 32GB of Ram or more, 1TB available NVME space, 40GB Page file or "system managed"
-Test System Specs (rev 1.4.1770) Ryzen 5 9600X, 32GB Ram, 2TB Samsung 980 Pro, Radeon RX 7800XT 16GB
+Test System Specs (rev 1.5.1770) Development system: Ryzen 7 5800H, RTX 3070 8GB, 64Gb DDR 4 ram, 1TB SK Hynix NVME, default 4Gb page file
+System B I7-14700K, 32GB DDR 5 Ram, Radeon 7800XT 16gb, 2TB 980 pro NVME, Default page file size.
+For instructions on setting up your page file I recommend Lexy's Instructions: https://lexyslotd.com/guide/preinstallation-instructions/#the-windows-page-file This is also a good guide if you want to start making your own lists or want to learn about modding.
 Reporting Issues:
 ﻿Please use the bug reporter.
 When updating you can use the same download folder to save time.
 Unless it's something major I can fix easily expect updates to only be periodical.